sbunatyan/tavrida/docs/source/middlewares.rst

         def handler(self, request, proxy, param):
             return {"parameter": "value"}

-By default outgoing middleware takes Response or Error message.
+By default outgoing middleware takes :class:`tavrida.messages.Response` or :class:`tavrida.messages.Error` message.

 The result value of outgoing middleware should be of the same type.
 Otherwise exception is raised.